-This is a catch-all category that includes all contracts in which you (the named insured) assume the tort liability of someone else.
-That is, it includes any contract in which you agree to indemnify another party for the cost of a claim or suit against that party by someone who has suffered bodily injury or property damage due to your negligence.
+The final category of insured contracts consists of assumptions of tort liability.
+It includes any contract in which you (the named insured) agree to indemnify another party for the cost of a claim or suit alleging bodily injury or property damage caused by your negligence.

 For example, suppose that Larry's Landscaping rents a lawnmower from Edwards Equipment.
 Edwards requires Larry to sign a contract containing an indemnity agreement.
 In the agreement, Larry promises to indemnify Edwards if Larry's Landscaping accidentally causes bodily injury or property damage to a third party while using the lawnmower, and the injured party seeks restitution from Edwards Equipment.